 Telebridge Recording Services enable Telebridge customers to record their conference.
-Recordings are temporarily stored on the Telebridge, and must be copied to permanent media in order to preserve and make them publicly available.
+Recordings are temporarily stored on the Telebridge for up to 21 days, and must be copied to permanent media in order to preserve and make them publicly available.
 Copies are available on CD or as downloadable audio files (mp3 or wav format).

 Recording a Teleconference